jsohlendorff/continuous_time_LTMLE/note_paal.typ

     N^(g^*,0)_t &= 0 \
 $
 prevents the patient from visiting the doctor if they drop out of the treatment.
+The issue in @ryalenPotentialOutcomes is that we will not be able to differentiate between $g$ and $g^*$ in the likelihood.
 //The compensator of the two counting processes are
 //$
 //    Lambda^(g,0) (d t) &= 0 \